ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/content-and-app-layout/introduction/themes-styles/themesmanage.html.markdown

 <td width="21">
 </td>
 <td width="574">
   Set permissions for Use and Administration of the Theme.
-See [Sharing](/developers/user-guide/product-guide/the-console/sharing) for more information.
+See <a href="/developers/user-guide/product-guide/the-console/sharing">Sharing</a> for more information.

 </td>
 </tr>